Gingivostomatitis

 Management

 The current treatment of choice is the removal of the affected teeth.
 Your veterinarian may perform radiographs to help determine which teeth will require extraction.
-In severe cases, all teeth may require extraction.
-By removing the affected teeth, the cat's immune system no longer forms a reaction in the mouth and the pain and inflammation cease.
-Within a short time after the procedure, the cat heals very quickly and will start eating better than before.
-The good news is that domesticated cats don't require teeth to lead a happy and healthy life.
+In severe cases, all teeth may need to be extracted.
+By removing the affected teeth, the cat's immune system no longer reacts to the dental structures, leading to a cessation of pain and inflammation.
+Cats typically heal quickly after the procedure and often resume eating better than before.
+It is important to note that domesticated cats can lead happy and healthy lives without teeth.

-Unfortunately, treatment options such as teeth cleaning, polishing, fluoride, corticosteroids, gold therapy, antibiotics, lasers, and daily brushing have been tried in the past only to offer temporary help.
-Often these cats remain in pain.
+Unfortunately, treatment options such as teeth cleaning, polishing, fluoride treatments, corticosteroids, gold therapy, antibiotics, lasers, and daily brushing have been tried in the past but often provide only temporary relief.
+Many cats continue to experience pain despite these interventions.

-It is important to note that although the removal of the affected teeth often resolves the stomatitis in most cases, some cats will require additional medication and therapy to help reduce the pain and inflammation.
+It is crucial to understand that while the removal of affected teeth often resolves stomatitis in most cases, some cats may require additional medication and therapy to help manage pain and inflammation.

 For cats that cannot undergo surgery, medical management may consist of:

-• Immunomodulation/immunosuppression treatment e.g. recombinant feline interferon omega, cyclosporine, corticosteroids, stem cells, lactoferrin
+• Immunomodulation/immunosuppression treatments, e.g. recombinant feline interferon omega, cyclosporine, corticosteroids, stem cells, lactoferrin

-• Interference with vial replication e.g. recombinant feline interferon omega
+• Interference with viral replication, e.g. recombinant feline interferon omega

 Thorough oral hygiene is essential in preventing further problems, even after surgery.
-This may include teeth brushing and other oral hygiene products.
+This may include regular teeth brushing and the use of other oral hygiene products recommended by your veterinarian.

 Prognosis

-In 60-95% of the cases, cats will do well after the removal of all their teeth and not require any further medication.
+In 60-95% of cases, cats will do well after the removal of all affected teeth and will not require any further medication.
+However, in rare cases, inflammation and pain may persist after a full mouth extraction.
+In such instances, treatments such as cyclosporine, feline interferon, or stem cell therapy may provide long-term relief.

 References

-Niemiec BA.
+1. Niemiec BA.
 How I treat stomatitis in cats.
-WSAVA proceedings 2018.
+WSAVA Proceedings 2023.